Data Lineage: Interview Questions & Deep Dive (2026)

 Captures table-level and column-level lineage as a byproduct of compiling SQL models.
 The ref() function creates explicit dependencies.
 The most common lineage source in modern data stacks.

 Azure unified data governance service.
-Scans data sources across Azure, AWS, and on-prem to build lineage maps.
-Integrates with Synapse, Data Factory, and Power BI.
+Scans data sources across Azure, AWS, on-prem to build lineage maps.
+Integrates with Synapse, Data Factory, Power BI.

-Enterprise data intelligence platform combining lineage with data catalog, glossary, and policy management.
+Enterprise data intelligence platform combining lineage with catalog, glossary, policy management.
 Targeted at large enterprises with complex governance requirements.

 Revenue on the executive dashboard dropped 30% yesterday.
 Walk me through how you investigate.

-Start with lineage: trace the metric back to its source tables, check each transformation for changes, and identify which upstream job or schema change caused the drop.
-Candidates who jump straight to 'check the SQL' miss the systematic approach that lineage enables.
+Start with lineage: trace the metric back to source tables, check each transformation for changes, identify which upstream job or schema change caused the drop.
+Candidates who jump straight to 'check the SQL' miss the systematic approach lineage enables.

 How would you build lineage tracking for a platform with 500 dbt models and 200 Spark jobs?

-We need to rename the customer_id column to cust_id in our source system.
-What is the process?
+We need to rename customer_id to cust_id in our source system.
+What's the process?

-How do you prove to an auditor that customer email addresses are not stored in any analytics tables?
+How do you prove to an auditor that customer email addresses aren't stored in any analytics tables?

 Lineage shows every downstream destination of the email column.
-Combined with data classification tags, you can verify PII columns are masked, hashed, or excluded from analytics layers.
+Combined with classification tags, you verify PII columns are masked, hashed, or excluded from analytics layers.

 We have a pipeline with no documentation: raw files, stored procedures, reporting tables.
 What would you change?